GPVcode/GPVcode/README.md

-- 👋 Hi, I’m @GPVcode
+- 👋 Hi, I’m @guidedgabe
-- 👀 I’m interested in exploring the world through technology
+- 👀 My interest is in exploring the world through technology
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning full stack development
 - 💞️ I’m passionate about building projects that serve others
 - 📫 How to reach me Discord @gpv
 -